Group-4W/SoftEng/CODE_OF_CONDUCT.md

 - Refusing to follow rules or guidelines
 - Engaging in arguments or confrontations

-Disruptive behavior can create a negative and unproductive environment, damage relationships, and undermine the ability of others to perform their work or participate in activities.It is important to organizations to have clear policies in place that prohibit disruptive behavior and provide a process for  addressing incidents.
+Disruptive behavior can create a negative and unproductive environment, damage relationships, and undermine the ability of others to perform their work or participate in activities.
+It is important to organizations to have clear policies in place that prohibit disruptive behavior and provide a process for  addressing incidents.

 ## Influencing Unacceptable Behavior
-Influencing unacceptable behavior refers to actions that encourage or contribute to the perpetuation of behavior that is considered inappropriate, harmful, or in violation of established norms and values.This can take many forms, including, but not limited to:
+Influencing unacceptable behavior refers to actions that encourage or contribute to the perpetuation of behavior that is considered inappropriate, harmful, or in violation of established norms and values.
+This can take many forms, including, but not limited to:

 - Encouraging or supporting disruptive behavior
 - Engaging in gossip or spreading false information
 - Provoking or inciting others to engage in harmful behavior
 - Failing to report or address unacceptable behavior when witnessed

-Influencing unacceptable behavior can have serious consequences for individuals and organizations,including damaged relationships, decreased morale, and  legal or reputational harm.It is important for individuals to be mindful of the impact of their actions and to take steps to discourage and address unacceptable behavior when encountered.
+Influencing unacceptable behavior can have serious consequences for individuals and organizations,including damaged relationships, decreased morale, and  legal or reputational harm.
+It is important for individuals to be mindful of the impact of their actions and to take steps to discourage and address unacceptable behavior when encountered.

 ## Personal Attacks